-Yandex Analitičar plata | RUB 1.86M-RUB 5.84M+ | Levels.fyi
+Yandex Analitičar Plata | RUB 1.86M-RUB 5.84M+ | Levels.fyi

-Analitičar naknada in Russia u Yandex kreće se od RUB 1.86M year za G14 do RUB 5.84M year za G17.
-Pogledajte razložene osnovne plaće, dionice i bonuse za ukupne pakete naknade u Yandex.
-Zadnje ažuriranje: 10/8/2025
+Analitičar kompenzacija in Russia u Yandex kreće se od RUB 1.86M po year za G14 do RUB 5.84M po year za G17.
+Pogledajte strukturu osnovne plate, akcija i bonusa za ukupne kompenzacione pakete Yandex.
+Poslednje ažuriranje: 10/8/2025

 Naziv nivoa